ddowse/opnsense-multihop/README.md

 # Install Instructions

-Copy the Package from the work/pkg directory to your local testing opnsense and run
+Fetch the pre-release from this repo and install it like

 ``` bash
 pkg install os-openvpn-multihop-$VERSION.txz